AI Audit Logging for LLMs: What You Should Track

 • Token counts (input and output) and latency

 Model version matters because the same prompt behaves differently across versions.
-Temperature settings directly modulate output randomness — lower values favor likely predictions, higher values increase variability.
+Temperature settings directly modulate output randomness.
+Lower values favor likely predictions, higher values increase variability.
 This metadata is what makes incidents reproducible and explainable after the fact.

 Policy, Safety, and Anomaly Events